Am0031/javascript-algorithms/README.md

 - **characterCount**: takes a string and returns an object containing the characters in the string and the number of times they appear
 - **vowelCount**: returns the total number of vowels present in a string
 - **endsWith**: checks if the end of a given string matches a given target
+- **oneEditAway**: checks if two strings are exactly one edit away from each other (one character difference)

 ### Arrays